Winnipeg Jets (1972–1996): Aftermath

-During their history, the Jets retired two numbers: Bobby Hull's #9 and Thomas Steen's #25.
-The Coyotes have continued to honor those numbers, and hang their banners in the Jets' old blue-red-white colour scheme.
-Dale Hawerchuk's No. 10 was added in 2006, in the Coyotes' current sand-red-black scheme.
+During their history, the Jets retired two numbers: Bobby Hull's no. 9 and Thomas Steen's no. 25.
+The Coyotes have continued to honour those numbers, and hang their banners in the Jets' old blue-red-white colour scheme.
+Dale Hawerchuk's no. 10 was added in 2006, in the Coyotes' sand-red-black scheme.
 Another tradition that was retained when the franchise moved to Phoenix was the "whiteout", in which fans wore all white to home playoff games.